-For this installment of “Artist Eats,” we asked Justin Krietemeyer to share his favorite place to eat.
-Justin is a Los Angeles-based artist whose work is a manifestation of his passion for connectivity and communication.
-He also co-owns and operates the design agency National Forest and the apparel brand The Times.
+For this installment of “Artist Eats,” we asked Erin D. Garcia to share his favorite place to eat.
+Erin is a Los Angeles-based artist, whose current work is an exploration of where the human capacity for abstraction intersects or conflicts with the sensory desire for specificity.

 Continue reading for his answer.